 (yes, that’s Angie’s copy of this book in the photo…it is well read, well loved).

-A long-time participant once described Sitting on Sundays as:“a mashup between a Quaker meeting, a Buddhist sit, an AA meeting…and a little bit of hootenanny thrown in for good measure….”
-Another says that: “This practice gives me hope for the world.
+As a long-time Sitter recently said: “This practice gives me hope for the world.
 More than that, it gives me hope for myself and the people around me…and that’s no small thing.
 I wish everybody had something like this to be a part of, a community like this to belong to.
 We’d all be better off for it.”
 We agree.
 It’s such a simple practice, really.
 But don’t let the simplicity fool you: these sessions are about as good for the soul as anything we’ve ever experienced.

 Details: